Tushar-Dhingra/Finance-Tracker/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Contributions are welcome!
+If you have suggestions, improvements, or bug fixes, please submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project